 Throughout Jordan’s Hall of Fame speech, he shed quite a few tears and frequently paused to collect himself.
 During one of his emotional moments, Associated Press photographer Stephan Savoia snapped a shot that would eventually become one of the most iconic memes of all time.

 Over the next few years, what’s now known as the “Crying Jordan” meme exploded and became a phenomenon on its own.
-There’s actually even a “Crying Jordan” Twitter page that has close to 54,000 followers.
-President Barack Obama even referenced it when awarding MJ the Presidential Medal of Freedom in 2016 and Jordan himself even referenced it during his emotional speech at Kobe Bryant‘s public memorial last February.
+There’s a “Crying Jordan” Twitter page with over 51,000 followers.
+President Barack Obama even referenced it when awarding MJ the Presidential Medal of Freedom in 2016, and Jordan himself even referenced it during his emotional speech at Kobe Bryant‘s public memorial.